jokeofweek/gipher/README.md

 ## Remaining work

-Ideally this:
+Ideally this should:

-1. should check the browser and use webp instead of mp4 for Chrome, as per the [Giphy rendition guide](https://developers.giphy.com/docs/optional-settings#rendition-guide).
+1. check the browser and use webp instead of mp4 for Chrome, as per the [Giphy rendition guide](https://developers.giphy.com/docs/optional-settings#rendition-guide).
+1. provide a way to recover from errors... a manual retry button could work.
+It would dispatch a `LOAD_MORE` action.
-2. have tests :)
+1. have tests :)